We select and review products independently. When you purchase through our links we may earn a commission. Learn more.

 Smart homes promise to make our lives easier.
-And while that promise may be genuine, it’s always flanked by a great irony.
-Building and maintaining a smart home takes time, money, and research—it’s a hassle, and for some people, that hassle can run the potential benefits of a smart home straight into the ground.
+And while that promise may be genuine, it's always flanked by a great irony.
+Building and maintaining a smart home takes time, money, and research---it's a hassle, and for some people, that hassle can run the potential benefits of a smart home straight into the ground.

 Smart Homes Are an Expensive, Frustrating Hobby

-If you’re able-bodied and live in a normal-sized house or apartment, a smart home is mainly a hobby or a novelty.
+If you're able-bodied and live in a normal-sized house or apartment, a smart home is mainly a hobby or a novelty.
 The actual benefits are marginal.
-This isn’t a hard and fast rule—as we’ll discuss throughout this article, smart home devices can solve major problems in your life and even help you save money.
+This isn't a hard and fast rule---as we'll discuss throughout this article, smart home devices can solve major problems in your life and even help you save money.

 But here’s the thing; building a smart home requires a bunch of time and money.
 You can’t just buy this stuff and call it a day; smart home devices require installation, programming, constant troubleshooting, and research.